SulphuricVein/distributed-file-storage/README.md

 # Distributed File Storage

-Dropbox-lite built with Java 17, gRPC, and Docker.
+I built this to understand distributed file storage instead of just reading about it.

+You upload a file.
+It gets split into chunks, copied to more than one node, and rebuilt on another node if one goes down.

-## What it does
+## What is working

-- Splits uploads into 1 MiB chunks.
+- Uploads are split into 1 MiB chunks.
-- Stores every chunk on two storage nodes by default.
+- Each chunk is stored on two nodes by default.
-- Checks nodes every five seconds.
-If one dies, the coordinator copies its surviving chunks to another live node.
+- The coordinator checks nodes every five seconds.
+- If one node dies, it copies the surviving chunk to another live node.
-- Streams the chunks back in order on download.
+- Downloads put the chunks back in the right order.

 ## Architecture